Passau Hauptbahnhof: Station rebuilding

 These plans were however changed during the course of 2008, because they would not have coped with the very high number of tourists at the station, especially those using the Danube crossings.

 Joint DB/ÖBB use

 Since 1951 the station has been used by the ÖBB and DB jointly as an internal station.
 For that reason there were two separate pedestrian underpasses under the tracks, separated by a wall, that enabled border and customs checks to be carried out.
 Since the entry of Austria into the EU in 1995 and the associated scrapping of these checks, this wall has been removed apart from a small section.
 On this section of wall there is a memorial tablet for the two policemen, Klaus März and Georg Schachner, who were murdered on 11 November 1993 in an Intercity from Linz to Passau near Schärding.

 Above the tracks since 1975 stands the first "bridge post office" in Germany.

 Train services

 The station is served by the following services:

-Bus services

-There are also several long-distance bus-services that go via Passau Hbf.